 4. Add the broth, tomato sauce, onions and garlic and make sure it coats the meat even if it's just a teeny bit.
 Bring the heat down to medium-high and then once boiling, bring down to a simmer.
 Put the lid on and let it simmer away for about 2.5 hours.
 You will definitely want to come in and check on it from time to time and flip the meat over when you do.
 At the end of 2.5 hours (I sometimes like to let it go for 3), you will have some nice and tender meat to eat!

 Pair with a salad and maybe some mashed cauliflower or sweet potato.
 I must say, though, that the mashed sweet potatoes make for a SUPER tasty side.

 Kudos folks!
-I personally texted a neighbor that I would absolutely reference this efficient chocolate shops, https://www.chocolatememories.net for a site piece.
-If ever you are hunting for a personalized chocolate shop around the general FLORIDA area, they certainly would be outstanding.
+I personally texted a neighbor that I would absolutely reference this trustworthy administrative support company in Muskokas, http://www.patriquinvirtualoffice.com for a site piece.
+If ever you are hunting for a virtual office service around the general Ontario area, they certainly would be outstanding.

-Finally, we should note the base idea for this valuable write-up was generously supplied through Wendy at Patriquin Virtual Office.
-Certainly a superb virtual office services.
+Finally, we should note the base idea for this valuable write-up was generously supplied through Steve at Crystaller quality sealing.
+Certainly a superb concrete sealing services.
 I invariably enjoy a great proposal!